Should corporate directors be banned?

 • if the corporate director is a UK registered company or not; and

-You should report all corporate officer appointments, changes to details and terminations to Companies House within 14 days of the changes being made.
 There are a number of reasons why corporate directors and secretaries are appointed some of which are legitimate and others not so.
 The legitimate reasons include:

 • To ring fence the liabilities of being a director to the company acting as corporate director rather than the individual.
 In the Holland v Revenue and Customs & Another (2010) UKSC 51 case the Supreme Court held that the directors of a corporate director were not liable to the underlying company for the actions of that corporate director provided the directors of the corporate director had acted correctly in relation to the corporate director’s actions.

-• A holding company being a corporate director of its subsidiaries so that it can maintain control over those subsidiaries.
+• holding company being a corporate director of its subsidiaries so that it can maintain control over those subsidiaries.
 It also allows the holding company to appoint different officers of the holding company to attend, and act for it at, board and other meetings.

 • Company formation agents when forming dormant companies which they then ‘sell’ to individuals wanting a company.
 At that point the corporate director resigns.